-Admitted patients are permitted one visitor per day during a scheduled visitation time (see below).
-The exceptions to one visitor includes visitation for a palliative/actively dying patient.
-In this case, GBGH will allow up to four visitors at a time, as coordinated with the care team.
+Exceptions to visitor restrictions include visitation for a palliative/actively dying patient.
+In palliative cases, GBGH will allow up to four visitors at a time, as coordinated with the care team.
 Birthing patients are also permitted two visitors at a time for as long as they require assistance.

 Screening questions include the following: